-Policy Statement: The University of Tennessee Health Science Center acknowledges the diversity of its students and respects the rights of students to observe their religious beliefs and practices.
+Policy Statement: The University of Tennessee Health Science Center acknowledges and respects the rights of students to observe their religious beliefs and practices.
 UTHSC will endeavor to provide reasonable accommodations relating to religious beliefs and practices in response to a formal written student request.
 However, accommodations cannot be guaranteed in instances where such would create an undue burden on faculty, a disproportionate negative effect on other students who are participating in the scheduled educational activity or jeopardize patientcare.